Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 I still remember to this date how I felt when I first achieved this state.
-When I came out of meditation, the tears of joy were flowing out of eyes, my heart was filled with pure love and compassion, and I could understand how we are tied up with one another in all the existence.
+When I came out of meditation, the tears of joy were flowing out of my eyes, my heart was filled with pure love and compassion, and I could understand how we are tied up with one another in all existence.

 Role of diet in meditation

 The food we eat nourishes not only the body but also affects the alertness of the mind.
 Eating the wrong kind of foods creates lethargy in the body and makes the brain foggy.
 In such a physical condition, it is difficult to focus or concentrate during meditation.

 If your diet contains high-calorie, fatty, and sugary foods, you will not even be able to concentrate properly on day-to-day tasks, let alone the possibility of going into deep meditation.

 For deep meditation, the body has to be light and properly nourished with a balanced diet.
 A light diet will ensure better sleep, higher concentration, and an alert mind.

 Also, eating too much or eating in-between meals is not good for the body.
 When your body is busy digesting the food, It’s difficult to concentrate.
 Your mind will invite unwanted thoughts.
 You mustn’t eat anything for at least 2 to 3 hours before starting meditation.